alex-sandercock/American_chestnut_WGS/README.md

 - RAiSD_jupyter_notebook contains the jupyter notebook of python scripts associated with the RAiSD method section.

--SNP_calling contains the bash scripts needed to generate the SNP datasets used.
+- SNP_calling contains the bash scripts needed to generate the SNP datasets used.

--R_notebooks contains the R notebooks used to identify the RAiSD outlier regions and generate the raw figures for this study.
+- R_notebooks contains the R notebooks used to identify the RAiSD outlier regions and generate the raw figures for this study.